-You can apply for a child support review when you think the amount we have worked out in our formula assessment does not take your special circumstances into account.
+You can apply for a child support review when you think the amount we have worked out with our child support formula does not take your special circumstances into account.

 There will be a hearing where you, and the other parent or carer, can share your points of view and any evidence to support it.
 If we agree that you have special circumstances, we’ll adjust your child support assessment and the amount you pay or receive.